gartens/amivapi/docs/Developer_Guide.md

 Most of the field ins LDAP are straightforward.
 Many fields exist and most of them can be ignored.
 See ldap.py for the relevant fields.

-Important is only the field "ou" which stands for "organisational unit" in LDAP.
+Important is only the field "ou" which stands for "organizational unit" in LDAP.
 This field contains info about field of study and VSETH membership.
-The fields which are part of AMIV are specified in settings.py and can be changed there (if necessary) The list itself can be aquired from VSETH IT.
+The fields which are part of AMIV are specified in settings.py and can be changed there (if necessary) The list itself can be acquired from VSETH IT.

 # Files